A Higgs category for the cluster variety of triples of flags: The morphism category and its relative Calabi--Yau completion

 \subsection{Passage to the derived categories and functors}

 We keep the notations and assumptions of the previous section.
 In particular, the symbol $\ca$ denotes the category $\mpr(\bk Q)$.
 By an {\em $\ca$-module}, we mean a $\bk$-linear functor

 We write $\mod \ca$ for the category of finitely presented right $\ca$-modules.
-For example, for each object $A$ of $\ca$, the {\em representable} $\ca$-module $A^\wedge=\ca(?,A)$ belongs to $\mod \ca$ and these modules form a set of projective generators for $\mod \ca$.
+For example, for each object $A$ of $\ca$, the {\em representable} $\ca$-module $A^\wedge=\ca(?,A)$ belongs to $\mod \ca$ and, \red{if $A$ is an additive generator of $\ca$, then $A^\wedge$ is a projective generator for $\mod \ca$}.
 Since submodules of projective $\bk Q$-modules are projective, the category $\ca$ has kernels (computed as kernels in the category of morphisms of all $\bk Q$-modules).
 Therefore, if a finitely presented $\ca$-module $M$ has a projective presentation

 for a morphism $f: A_1 \to A_0$ of $\ca$, then we obtain a projective resolution

 Thus, each object of $\mod \ca$ is of projective dimension at most $2$.
 Since $Q$ is a directed quiver, the simples over $\ca^{op}\ten \ca$ are tensor products of simples over $\ca^{op}$ with simples over $\ca$ so that the category $\mod(\ca^{op}\ten \ca)$ is of projective dimension at most $4$.
 We conclude that the category $\ca$ is (homologically) smooth when considered as a dg category concentrated in degree $0$.
 Thus, the category $\ca$ is smooth and proper so that the perfectly valued derived category $\pvd(\ca)$ equals the perfect derived category $\per(\ca)$.